-As noted at Bacterial Meningitis, entering college students must also, with limited exception, furnish evidence of having received a bacterial meningitis vaccination within the five years prior to enrolling in and attending classes at an institution of higher education.
-A student wanting to enroll in a dual credit course taken off campus may be subject to this or other vaccination requirements.
+As noted at Bacterial Meningitis on page 61, entering college students must also, with limited exception, furnish evidence of having received a bacterial meningitis vaccination within the five years prior to enrolling in and attending classes at an institution of higher education.
+A student wanting to enroll in a dual credit course taken off campus may be subject to this requirement.